Identical

 I’ve sped to the coast

-What burned me to find
+What burned me into

 Dying bursts of the sun.